 Finally, dark smoke from your car’s exhaust might signify a failing catalytic converter.
 The black smoke happens to be unburned fuel that is passing through the converter.
 While this may not seem a big deal, it’s a considerable problem.
 Not only is it bad for the environment, but it can also be dangerous for you and other drivers on the road.

-Once you’ve decided to sell your converter, the next step is finding a buyer.
-The first option would be to take it to a local scrap yard.
+Once you’ve decided to sell your converter, the first option would be to take it to a local scrap yard.
 However, this is usually not the best option, as you will likely only get a fraction of what your converter is worth.

 Instead, we recommend using our app, iScrap.
 We offer the highest prices for catalytic converters in the industry.
 We can do this through our partnership with RRCats.com, a leading recycler of catalytic converters.
 The process is simple: